daisugiland/daisugi/packages/kintsugi/README.md

 ## withRetry

 Retry function calls with an exponential backoff and custom retry strategies for failed operations.
+Retry is useful to avoid intermittent network hiccups.
+Retry may produce a burst number of requests upon dependent services is why it need to be used in combination with other patterns.

 ### Usage